 Whole Wheat Banana Bread

-A delicious and super moist banana bread made with whole wheat flour, sweet bananas, and coconut oil.
+A delicious and super moist banana bread recipe made with whole wheat flour, sweet bananas, and coconut oil.
 No mixer needed!

 Prep Time: 5 minutes